Hypothyroidism

 Treatment

 In most cases, hypothyroidism is treated by replacing the hormone your thyroid is no longer producing.
-Usually, oral medication is used to fulfil this purpose.
+Usually, oral medication is used to fulfill this purpose.
 Levothyroxine (also known as Thyroxine Sodium) is one of the most common medications used to treat hypothyroidism.
 It increases the thyroid hormone your body produces, thus improving levels.

 Hypothyroidism can become a serious and life-threatening condition if not treated correctly.
 If you are not treated, your symptoms can become severe, including trouble breathing, developing mental health issues, heart problems, and enlargement of the thyroid gland (goiter).